deckar01/loosely/README.md

 ## How?

-Loosely parses the regex into a graph.
+Loosely parses a regex into a graph.
 Each node in the graph has a set of characters that it accepts.
 Each time the user types a character, the graph is searched to see if the text represents a path through the graph.
-If a node only accepts one character, the search is allowed to insert that character into the path.
-The result is that required parts of the mask are automatically inserted, and alternate variations are silently coaxed into the desired format while the user is typing.
+If a node only accepts one character, the search is allowed to insert that character into the input.
+This allows required parts of the mask to be inserted automatically while the user is typing.
+If no nodes accept a character, the search is allowed to remove it from the input.
+This allows a user's personal formatting preferences to be gracefully ignored.
+The result is a robust input experience that adapts to the data as it changes.

 ## Install